LSPosed/MagiskOnWSALocal/README.md

 - Fix external storage access of DocumentUI
 - Unatended installation
 - Automatically activates developers mode in Windows 11
+- Update to new version while preserving data with one-click script

 ## Usage